Zero Cost EMI Offer available on cart value above INR 5,000 on select cards. T&C apply. Check details on the payment window.

 Crucial DDR5 awards and testimonials

-We truly believe that Crucial’s standard JEDEC DDR5 memory delivers the performance that every data-heavy users and gamers need.
-We are not the only ones saying so.
-As you can see here, leading tech reviewers agree!
+Crucial’s standard JEDEC DDR5 memory delivers the performance every data-heavy user and gamer needs, and leading tech reviewers agree.
 Out-of-the box, Crucial’s DDR5 4800MT/s CL40 is delivering virtually the same performance as an overclocked 5200MT/s memory module or 4800MT/s memory with tighter timings.
+This saves you time and effort not having to overclock your current memory module.

-With Crucial’s second-gen DDR5 available i.e., with DDR5 5600MT/s CL46, the performance improvements over its previous gen product is expected to be higher.
-We believe that Crucial DDR5 memory provides the best value product for our customers, and you can buy it today in multiple density configurations for your DDR5-enabled processors and motherboards for both desktops and laptops.
+With Crucial’s second-gen DDR5, the performance improvements over its previous generation product are expected to be even higher.
+Crucial DDR5 memory provides the best value product for our customers, and you can buy it today in multiple density configurations for your DDR5-enabled processors and motherboards on both desktops and laptops.

 PC gamer award